-Extension educators are actively involved with the dismantling racism strategic initiative in the UConn College of Agriculture, Health and Natural Resources.
-Our educators are members of the Working Group on Structural Racism.
-Their mission is dismantling structural racism and fostering environments that advance racial equity, inclusion, and belonging by advocating for anti-racist policies, practices, and norms.
+Extension educators are active members of the Working Group on Structural Racism.
+The group's mission is focused on identifying and dismantling structural racism in CAHNR programs, policies, and practices, and fostering environments that advance racial equity, inclusion, and belonging by advocating for antiracist policies, practices, and norms.

 - Antiracist and culturally sustaining learning environments

 - Space and support for Black, Indigenous and People of Color

 Opportunities and Resources

 Extension educators and colleagues from across UConn meet as a group and read environmental and social justice books, followed by discussions on the material and changes that can be implemented.
 View a list of our past and future books.

 Extension educators meet twice per month in a learning community on antiracism.
 A different educator leads each session with everyone reading articles, watching videos, or listening to podcasts before the learning community meeting.
 Members then discuss the materials and actions that can be implemented in our organization.
 A selection of the materials we've reviewed is available.

 Our UConn Extension team worked with colleagues to develop an annotated bibliography of resources on antiracism in the outdoors.

 The College of Agriculture, Health and Natural Resources is committed to diversity, equity, and inclusion.